 Measuring academic progress, and publicly reporting each school’s performance are important parts of the Maryland School Performance Program.

-In Maryland, academic progress is measured each year by administering the Maryland High School Assessments, (HSAs), the Partnership for Assessment of Readiness for College and Careers (PARCC), Maryland Integrated Science Assessment (MISA), the Alternate Maryland Integrated Science Assessment (ALT-MISA), and the Multi-state Alternative Assessment (MSAA)
+In Maryland, academic progress is measured each year by administering the Maryland High School Assessments, (HSAs), the Maryland Comprehensive Assessment Program (MCAP), Maryland Integrated Science Assessment (MISA), the Alternate Maryland Integrated Science Assessment (ALT-MISA), and the Multi-state Alternative Assessment (MSAA)

 Below are links for some useful documents that detail Maryland's assessments